 South Africa has always had all-rounders aplenty.
-The cricket structure nurtured with the vision of future talent. they have always encouraged players to give the maximum thrust to their abilities.
-If one could bat as well as a bowl it meant a better chance for him to survive in a field flooded with talent.
-Jack Kallis is being a bright example of the success of the system.
-The year-round demands of the modern game count against genuine all-rounders sustaining a career in Test match cricket.
+The cricket structure was nurtured with a vision of future talent.
+They have always encouraged players to give the maximum thrust to their abilities.
+If one could bat as well as bowl, it meant a better chance for him to survive in a field flooded with talent.
+Jack Kallis is a bright example of the success of the system.
+The year-round demands of the modern game count against genuine all-rounders sustaining a career in Test-match cricket.

-The talent as it was in his case, is identified early and put on the right course.
-The grind churning out mentally strong cricketers who revel when the chips are down.
-Jack Kallis from the time he toured Sri Lanka in 1995 as an under 19 player with a lot of promise, has remained a fiery competitor which reflects in his consistency.
+The talent, as it was in his case, is identified early and put on the right course.
+The grind is churning out mentally strong cricketers who revel when the chips are down.
+Jack Kallis, from the time he toured Sri Lanka in 1995 as an under-19 player with a lot of promise, has remained a fiery competitor, which reflects in his consistency.

-It has taken Kallis five years to realize his ambitions and meet a part of the goals that he has set for himself.
+It has taken Kallis five years to realize his ambitions and meet some of the goals that he has set for himself.
 To shine with the bat and then play the role of a bowler is not an easy proposition in contemporary cricket.
-When a player has to really survive to maintain his focus and fitness levels.
-That Kallis has come and with flying colors speaks for his commitment.
+A player has to really survive to maintain his focus and fitness levels.
+Kallis has come, and his flying colors speak for his commitment.

-A maiden half-century against Pakistan in 1997-98 at Rawalpindi warned him up for the next season and two months later he was shipping the Aussies at MCG for his first Test century.
-But it was just eh beginning.
-His confidence level obviously went up and he was soon built as a talent worth harnessing.
+A maiden half-century against Pakistan in 1997-98 at Rawalpindi warned him up for the next season, and two months later he was shipping the Aussies to MCG for his first Test century.
+But it was just the beginning.
+His confidence level obviously went up, and he was soon built into a talent worth harnessing.

-The statistics are essentially to highlight his value as a genuine all-rounder.
-He had had just an average tour of England and that was precisely why Kallis rated the series against the West Indies as the turning point in his career.
-It has been a steady progress for Kallis since then.
+The statistics are essentially meant to highlight his value as a genuine all-rounder.
+He had had just an average tour of England, and that was precisely why Kallis rated the series against the West Indies as the turning point in his career.
+It has been steady progress for Kallis since then.

-His match-winning unbeaten 100 against Sri Lanka at Paarl was showing a class act.
-Capable of effecting crucial break-through, he added teeth to the South African attack and become the most valuable player in the team for many seasons now.
+His match-winning unbeaten 100 against Sri Lanka at Paarl was a class act.
+Capable of effecting crucial break-throughs, he added teeth to the South African attack and has become the most valuable player in the team for many seasons now.

 In late 2008, South Africa became the first visiting team for 15 years to win a series in Australia.
-When Jacques Kallis contributing 187 runs and seven wickets.
-Therefore a few months later they ended Australia’s long reign at number 1 in the Test rankings.
+Jacques Kallis contributed 187 runs and seven wickets.
+Therefore, a few months later, they ended Australia’s long reign at number one in the Test rankings.
 They only stayed top for a few months but regained the position in England in 2012.

-When Jacques Kallis had an outstanding match at The Oval, scoring an unbeaten 182.
-And after that reviving his bowling to good effect, his first innings dismissals of Kevin Pietersen and Ian Bell shifting the game’s momentum.
-South Africa was still number 1 when he played the last of his 166 Tests the following year.
+Jacques Kallis had an outstanding match at the Oval, scoring an unbeaten 182.
+And after that, reviving his bowling to good effect, his first-inning dismissals of Kevin Pietersen and Ian Bell shifted the game’s momentum.
+South Africa was still number one when he played the last of his 166 Tests the following year.

-Jack Kallis Test figures are truly awesome – 13,289 runs, 292 wickets, and 200 catches.
+Jack Kallis Test figures are truly awesome: 13,289 runs, 292 wickets, and 200 catches.
 But he was generally not a player to turn a game with an explosive passage of play in the way Imran or Botham might have done.
-That was not his style and nor was it’s South Africa’s.
-Allan Donald recognizes his class very early to laud Kallis when he reflected in international cricket.
+That was not his style, nor was it’s South Africa’s.
+Allan Donald recognized his class very early to laud Kallis when he reflected in international cricket.

-He said; Kallis looked the best all-rounder in the world.
-His batting maturity, bowling quickly and taking some wonderful catches at first slip.
+He said Kallis looked like the best all-rounder in the world.
+His batting maturity included bowling quickly and taking some wonderful catches at first slip.
 Such praise from Allan Donald must rank as a glowing jewel in Kalli’s crown.
-He also commenting; he bowls as quickly at times as anyone else in the South African squad—apart from me.
+He is also commenting; he bowls as quickly at times as anyone else in the South African squad—apart from me.

 His sheer dependability suited a team that tended to put a premium on minimizing risks.
 Rather like Sachin Tendulkar, who alone has bettered his tally of 45 Test centuries.
 Jacques Kallis had an immaculate technique and an amazing ability to stay focused on the business of scoring runs, whatever the potential distractions.